TheusHen/ternary-ibex/FINAL_OPTIMIZATION_SUMMARY.md

 - Complete ASIC fabrication readiness
 - Comprehensive cross-platform portability

-This processor establishes MHX Technologies as the definitive leader in next-generation efficient computing, providing the foundation for a new era of ultra-low-power, high-performance edge computing applications.
+This processor establishes MHX Inc. as the definitive leader in next-generation efficient computing, providing the foundation for a new era of ultra-low-power, high-performance edge computing applications.

 ---

 **🏆 MISSION ACCOMPLISHED: World-class ternary processor with industry-leading 98.5/100 efficiency score**

-*© 2025 MHX Technologies - Revolutionizing Computing Through Ternary Innovation*
+*© 2025 MHX Inc. - Revolutionizing Computing Through Ternary Innovation*